AtaraxiaSjel/hoyolab-daily-bot/README.md

 3. You can see what's the bot doing from `botlog.txt`.

 # Configuration File (v1.1.5+)
-- **BROWSER**: You can target specific browser to be used for login.
+- **COOKIE_BROWSER**: You can target specific browser to be used for login.
 Please beware that this program doesn't support account chooser yet, so if you have multiple account you may use a browser you rarely use that only contains 1 account information.
 Currently supported browsers are: `firefox`, `chrome`, `chromium`, `opera`, and `edge`.
 The default is `all`.
-- **SERVER_UTC**: Server UTC in each server is different.
-You can check your UTC in [Your Hoyolab Daily Check-in page.](https://webstatic-sea.mihoyo.com/ys/event/signin-sea/index.html?act_id=e202102251931481&lang=en-us) The default for Asia server is +8 UTC.
 - **DELAY_MINUTE**: Sometimes, your PC is some minutes earlier than the server time.
 If you're experiencing reward already claimed whenever the bot started, please add some delay.
-- **RANDOMIZER**: Turn on (`true`) or off (`false`) for randomizing bot scheduler.
-Default is `false`
-- **RANDOM_RANGE**: Range in seconds for randomizing bot scheduler.
-Default is `3600` (means the bot will starts delayed randomly within 1 hour after daily reset).
+- **RANDOM_DELAY_MINUTE**: Range in minutes for randomizing bot scheduler.
+Default is `60` (means the bot will starts delayed randomly within 1 hour after daily reset).
 - **SCHEDULER_NAME**: The name of the bot scheduler.
 With this, you can have multiple bot scheduled with different configurations.
 For example, in one folder the bot is configured to login from chrome, while the other one is configured to login from firefox.
 The default is "HoyolabCheckInBot".
-- **ACT_ID** and **DOMAIN_NAME** doesn't need changing.
-It's only there for futureproof reasons.
+- **ACT_ID** and **COOKIE_DOMAIN_NAME** shouldn't need changing.
+They are present for futureproofing.

 # How to update 📈
 Just overwrite the executable file haha